 Can my Blue KC Mobile session time out?

 Yes, if you are using the secure member section.
 Your session will time out after 20 minutes, just like it does when using a computer.
 This helps to protect your privacy.
-There is no time limit when using the "Find a Doctor" tool.
+There is no time limit when using the "Find Care" tool.

 Is my information secure with Blue KC Mobile?